GryMrc/Web-Development-with-Grpc/README.md

 # **To Do**

-1-) When entered username with lowercase or uppercase it is returning true response from database which is not correct.
+1-) When entered username with lowercase or uppercase it is returning true response from database( Update: Usernames are not case sensitive every form so wont fix this.)

 2-) Create two admin user for listing which admin create which models.